 A State of Georgia ID Card may be obtained at any Customer Service Center.
 The cost of this card varies depending on the type of card obtained.
-A basic 5year card is \$20.00, and a basic 8-year card is \$32.
+A 5-year ID card is \$20.00, and an 8-year ID card is \$32.
 All previous ID cards must be surrendered.
 If you no longer have possession of your previous driver's license/ID card/permit to surrender, you must provide a certified copy of your Motor Vehicle Report (MVR), status letter or clearance letter from previous state.

 Upon submission of a referral from a DDS-approved non-profit agency, the applicant will be permitted to obtain a five-year ID card at a cost of \$5.00.
-For further information concerning this option, contact us by calling (678) 413-8400, (678) 413-8500, (678) 413-8600, or toll free at (866) 754-3687 if calling from outside the metro Atlanta area.
+For further information concerning this option, contact us by calling (678) 413-8400 or toll free at (866) 754-3687 if calling from outside the metro Atlanta area.

-A special ID card for persons with permanent disabilities is available for a term of four years at a cost of \$5.00.
+A special ID card for persons with permanent disabilities is available for a term of five years at a cost of \$5.00.
 A card for persons with temporary disabilities is also available for a term of six (6) months at a cost of \$5.00.
 This card serves as proof of the need for special transportation services, seating accommodations, and other facilities for the handicapped.
 Verification from a licensed physician may be required to obtain a permanent Handicap ID, and is always required to obtain or extend a temporary Handicap ID.
-The fee for this card is waived for those who meet the qualifications for a veteran's driver's license (see pages 24-25).
+The fee for this card is waived for those who meet the qualifications for a veteran's driver's license (see pages 26-27).